deb based distributions provide apt or apt-get to manage packages interactively and from network repositories. While updating packages

 dist-upgrade can be used.
 But what is the difference between these two commands.
-In this tutorial we will look this issue.
+In this tutorial, we will look at this issue.

 updatecommand will simply get the packages information from repositories.
-These repositories are remote internet sites those provides packages and their metadata.
-We will get meta data or package information and then compare with locally installed or downloaded package information and metadata.
+These repositories are remote internet sites that provide packages and their metadata.
+We will get metadata or package information and then compare it with locally installed or downloaded package information and metadata.
 This will not download any packages.

 $ sudo apt update